spatie/laravel-query-builder/docs/features/filtering.md

 ## Trashed filters

-When using Laravel's [soft delete feature](https://laravel.com/docs/master/eloquent#querying-soft-deleted-models) you can use the `AllowedFilters::trashed()` filter to query these models.
+When using Laravel's [soft delete feature](https://laravel.com/docs/master/eloquent#querying-soft-deleted-models) you can use the `AllowedFilter::trashed()` filter to query these models.

 The `FiltersTrashed` filter responds to particular values: